 - Root Cause Analysis (we have an article on how to perform RCA in 6 steps)

 - A3 Problem-Solving (very similar to the 6-step RCA process, we have a chapter in the RCA article for that)

 - SMED (see Wikipedia article on Single-Minute Exchange of Die)

 - TPM (here’s an article about Total Productive Maintenance on “reliableplant” that we like)

-Here is an example of our client using A3 process to reduce the second biggest downtime.
+Here is an example of Evocon’s client using our downtime tracking software and A3 process to reduce their second biggest downtime.
 They reduced the daily duration of that downtime from 1 hour 6 minutes per day to 41 minutes per day in three months.

 4. Being relentless about continuous improvement

 The challenge with continuous improvement is that it happens easily and in big leaps at first, but after a while, more and more effort is needed to achieve smaller and smaller gains.
 It becomes harder to justify improvement projects.
 For many, it makes sense to reach a “good enough” level and focus on monitoring the situation to keep it at that optimal level.

 However, the idea of continuous improvement is to continue to improve all the time and to keep raising the targets, aiming to move from good to great.

 Speaking of targets, we can use the world-class OEE, which is 85% and above, to assess how many companies achieve it.
 If we assume that somewhere around that number is the distinction between good and great, then we can see that only about 10% of manufacturing organizations exceed the world-class score of OEE, according to our data.